marsha5813/twitter-stream-100-counties/README.md

 # README
-This project collects a random sample of tweets from the 100 most populous counties in the United States using Twitter's stream API.
+This project collects a random sample of tweets from the 100 most populous counties in the United States using R and Twitter's streaming API.
 If you don't adjust the parameters, the program will try to stream up to 1,000 tweets from each location, with a timeout of 5 minutes per search.
 Read more about Twitter's streaming APIs at [this link](https://dev.twitter.com/streaming/overview).

 ## Details